WebAssembly/spec/md-proto/WebAssembly.md

 > The [minimum signed integer value] is supported; consequently, two's complement signed integers aren't symmetric around zero.

-> When used as linear memory indices or function table indices, integer types may play the role of "pointers".
+> When used as linear-memory indices or function table indices, integer types may play the role of "pointers".

 ##### Booleans